Kesh0326/School_District_Analysis/README.md

 As seen from the table above, the percentage of students passing math, reading and overall, is considerably lower for District schools than Charter schools

 ## Overall Summary
+3 main inferences:

+- Based on the analysis of school and student performances, it is clear that while there is no change to the average math and reading scores, there is a considerable increase in the percentage of students who pass math, reading and overall percentage for Thomas High School, once the 9th grade scores are excluded

+- It can also be inferred that the larger schools have a significantly lower passing percentage than small and medium sized schools

+- District schools have a significantly lower passing percentage than Charter schools